chisandrei/moldable-analysis-presentation/README.md

-# Modable Analysis with Glamorous Toolkit Live Presentation
+# Modable Analysis with Glamorous Toolkit